arindal1/Zelda-Souls/README.md

 # Zelda-Souls

-Zelda Souls is a Python game developed using the Pygame library.
-It is a 2D action-adventure game inspired by the Legend of Zelda series with Dark Souls like RPG elements.
+**Zelda Souls** is a Python game developed using the *Pygame* library.
+It is a 2D action-adventure game inspired by the **Legend of Zelda** series with **Dark Souls** like RPG elements.

 ![ss1](resources/repo-images/112.png)

 ## Introduction

-Zelda Souls is a project created for educational purposes.
+> **Zelda Souls** is a project created for educational purposes.
 The game features a character navigating through various levels, battling enemies, and solving puzzles in a top-down perspective. <br>
-"The Legend of Zelda" is a highly influential and long-running action-adventure video game series developed and published by Nintendo.
+"***The Legend of Zelda***" is a highly influential and long-running action-adventure video game series developed and published by Nintendo.
 Key elements of the series include exploration, puzzle-solving, and action-oriented gameplay set in a fantasy world.
-Players control Link from a top-down or third-person perspective.
-"Dark Souls" is a critically acclaimed action role-playing video game developed by FromSoftware and published by Bandai Namco Entertainment. it has a reputation for its challenging gameplay, intricate level design, and deep lore.
+Players control Link from a top-down or third-person perspective. "***Dark Souls***" is a critically acclaimed action role-playing video game developed by FromSoftware and published by Bandai Namco Entertainment. it has a reputation for its challenging gameplay, intricate level design, and deep lore.

 ## Features